ding-lab/CPTAC3.catalog/README.md

 ## Overview

 * `CPTAC3.cases.dat`: All known cases associated with CPTAC3 project.
 This is the master list
+    * This also defines the cohort (discovery or confirmatory) and batch of each case.
+Note that each case may be in multiple batches
 * `CPTAC3.AR.dat`: Details about all sequence data (WGS, WXS, RNA-Seq, miRNA-Seq) at GDC associated with all known cases
     * Note that this was previously called `CPTAC3.SR.dat`
 * `*.BamMap.dat`: "BamMap" files for various systems indicating locations of downloaded hg19, hg38, and FASTQ sequence data